satyajitkhutwad/Serverless-Web-Application-with-AWS-Lambda-and-DynamoDB/README.md

 ### Reflections
-#### Challenges Faced
+####Challenges faced.
-I faced access-denied issues until I granted appropriate IAM permissions to the Lambda function for accessing DynamoDB.
+I faced access-denied issues until I gave appropriate IAM privileges to the Lambda function for accessing DynamoDB.
-While testing the API through the browser, I encountered errors until I enabled CORS in API Gateway.
+Also, while testing the API through the browser, I encountered errors until I enabled CORS in the API Gateway.
-Moreover, getting used to the NoSQL nature of DynamoDB was a challenge at first, but it turned out to be very convenient when implementing CRUD operations.
+Moreover, getting used to the NoSQL nature of MongoDB was a challenge at first but turned out to be very convenient while implementing the CRUD operations.

-#### Learnings
+####Learnings
-This assignment helped me learn to work with serverless backends using API Gateway and AWS Lambda.
-It also gave me a solid understanding of the configurations and IAM privileges required to connect services to DynamoDB.
-Implementing CRUD operations on a NoSQL database was the highlight for me.
-The serverless model of Lambda and the scalability it offers were two important lessons from this assignment.
+This assignment helped me learn to work with serverless backends with the help of API Gateways and Lambda functions in AWS.
+It also gave me a fair understanding of various configurations and IAM privileges required for connecting your services to DynamoDB.
+Understanding how to implement CRUD operations on a NoSQL database was the highlight for me.
+The serverless nature of Lambda and the scalability that it offers are the two important learnings for me in this assignment.